hexinfra/gorox/README.md

 Welcome to Gorox!

-Gorox is an advanced Web server, App server, RPC framework, and proxy server.
+Gorox is an advanced Web server, App server, RPC framework, and network proxy.
 It can be used as:

   * Web Server (HTTP 1/2/3, WebSocket, TLS, HWEB, FCGI, uwsgi, AJP)
   * App Server for Go (Applications, Frameworks)